Seiji Yoshida

-Yūto Yoshida (吉田 雄兎, Yoshida Yūto) was a Japanese novelist and member of the Japanese Communist Party.
+Yūto Yoshida (吉田 雄兎, Yoshida Yūto) was a Japanese novelist and later, a member of the Japanese Communist Party.
 He has published under a variety of pen names, including Seiji Yoshida (吉田 清治, Yoshida Seiji), Tōji Yoshida (吉田 東司, Yoshida Tōji), and Eiji Yoshida (吉田 栄司, Yoshida Eiji).
-He wrote "My war crimes", which is the origin of a dispute over comfort women 30 years after World War II; he admitted that portions of his work had been made up in an interview with Shūkan Shinchō on May 29, 1996.
-Later, his fictional work was used by George Hicks in his "The Comfort Women: Japan's Brutal Regime of Enforced Prostitution in the Second World War".
+He wrote "My war crimes", a biography that intensified the raging discussion over comfort women 30 years after World War II; Later his work was used by George Hicks in his "The Comfort Women: Japan's Brutal Regime of Enforced Prostitution in the Second World War".

 Early life

 Originally from Yamaguchi Prefecture on the Sea of Japan, Yoshida was stationed in Korea, then a colony of Japan, during World War II; he claimed that he assisted police to kidnap over 2,000 women from various rural areas of the Korean peninsula to serve as comfort women.
 After the war, he ran as a Japanese Communist Party candidate in the 1947 Shimonoseki city council elections, but was defeated.